-India: Female troops take on UN peacekeeping missions | DW | 07.03.2022
+India: female troops take on UN peacekeeping missions | DW | 07.03.2022

 Their first task in Liberia came just as they were settling in.
 They had to control a violent crowd of armed ex-combatants who were protesting against the then-government.

-The contingent also adopted several communities and helped victims of rape, training them in unarmed combat and computers.
+The contingent also adopted several communities and helped victims of rape, training them in unarmed combat and in using computers.

-Prasad of the Rapid Action Force said that many Liberian women saw the women peacekeepers as role models.
+Prasad of the Rapid Action Force says that many Liberian women saw the women peacekeepers as role models.

-"The charm of the female troops motivated many women to join the Liberian National Police and participate in rebuilding their society," she said.
+"The charm of the female troops motivated many women to join the Liberian National Police and participate in rebuilding their society," she says.

-In a profession that continues to be heavily-dominated by men, and in a nation that is ridden with gender violence, these female police officers from India are breaking stereotypes to represent their country on the world stage.
+In a profession that continues to be heavily dominated by men, and in a nation that is riddled with gender violence, these female police officers from India are breaking stereotypes to represent their country on the world stage.

 Edited by: Leah Carter